alexnik42/algorithms/README.md

 **Divide-and-conquer algorithms**

-* Randomized QuickSort algorithm (1961) - a commonly used algorithm for sorting.
+* Randomized QuickSort algorithm (1961) - a commonly used algorithm for sorting with average running time of O(*n* log *n*) .
 It works by randomly selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively. [[Description](https://en.wikipedia.org/wiki/Quicksort)] [[Code](./randomized_quick_sort.py)]

 **Randomized algorithms**